Shingling A Valley

 Why Valleys Matter

-Probably should have led with this section, honestly—valleys are where two roof planes meet, concentrating water runoff.
+Probably should have led with this topic, to be honest—valleys are where two roof planes meet, concentrating water runoff.
 Proper shingling ensures water drains without leaks.

 Valley Methods